 AVOID any products that do not carry a complete list of ingredients (e.g. on-site bakery and bulk food products).
 As well, there is a much greater risk for cross-contamination with bulk food products.
-Safe foods become unsafe through contact with peanuts or peanut products.
+Safe foods become unsafe through contact with nuts or nut products.
 Keep this in mind when buying foods from bulk bins.